If you are thinking about applying to Wilkes University, the application fee costs $40.

 Wilkes University does not offer early decision or early action.

-Wilkes University is a moderately difficult school to get into.
+Getting into Wilkes University is moderately difficult.
 Wilkes University evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 Schools that are moderately difficult to get into, like Wilkes University, accept fewer than 85% of all applicants.
 At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.